uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_layout.md

     1. **Copy/Move**: Select files by clicking the checkbox immediately to the left of the file name in the first, unlabeled column of the [File and Folders Table](#file-table), then click the `Copy/Move` button to copy or move them to another directory.
     1. **Delete**: Select files by clicking the checkbox immediately to the left of the file name in the first, unlabeled column of the [File and Folders Table](#file-table), then click `Delete` button to remove them from the current directory.

-1. **Quick Access Directories**: The quick access directories links provide one click navigation to your most common work spaces,which include:
+1. **Quick Access Directories**: The quick access directories links provide one click navigation to your most common work spaces which include:
     1. **Home Directory**: Click the `Home Directory` link to quickly navigate to your personal home folder.
     1. **Data Directory** (`/data/user/$USER`): Click the `Data` link to navigate to your main working data space.
     1. **Scratch Directory** (`/scratch/$USER`): Click the `/scratch/$USER` link to navigate to your scratch directory.
-1. **Path Control Buttons**: The path control buttons display your current directory path and allow you to navigate or copy paths The buttons in this group include:
+1. **Path Control Buttons**: The path control buttons display your current directory path and allow you to navigate or copy paths.
+The buttons in this group include:
     1. **Change Directory**: Click `Change Directory` button to jump to any other directories.
     1. **Copy Path**: Click `Copy Path` button to copy the currently displayed path as text.
 1. **Custom view and metadata Controls**: The custom view and metadata controls group consists of checkboxes and a text field that allow you to adjust how files and folders are displayed.
 The control includes: